Profile photo of Gan Fang

 Biography

-I am a Ph.D. student at Purdue CS, advised by Prof. Changhee Jung.
-My research focuses on computer architecture, focusing on low-power design for intermittent processor.
-My current work aims to improve the overall energy efficiency of CPU by reducing the unnecessary energy waste in the pipeline, cache and memory.
-Besides, I am also working on designing reliable and lightweight processors to address crash consistency issues arising from power interruptions.
+I am a Ph.D. student in Computer Science at Purdue University, advised by Dr. Changhee Jung.
+My research focuses on computer architecture, with an emphasis on low-power design for intermittent processors.
+My current work aims to improve the overall energy efficiency of CPU microarchitecture by reducing unnecessary energy waste in cache and memory.
+Additionally, I am exploring reliable and lightweight processors to address crash consistency issues arising from power interruptions.

 Publications